MicrosoftDocs/customer-voice/fp-docs/get-started.md

 ## Forms Pro availability on US Government Community Cloud

 The dependency services used by Forms Pro are available on US Government Community Cloud (GCC).
-Note the following differences in functionality for Forms Pro on GCC:
+Forms Pro is built on top of Microsoft Forms, so the [limitations of Microsoft Forms features on GCC](https://support.office.com/article/microsoft-forms-features-for-u-s-government-community-cloud-gcc-gcc-high-and-dod-environments-5cbd407a-eef7-431e-8e3a-eb666eab4b4c?ui=en-US&rs=en-US&ad=US) hold true.
+In addition to those, note the following differences in functionality for Forms Pro on GCC:

 - The format of survey responses on the **Responses** tab is slightly different when compared to non-GCC regions.
 The report can only display up to 50,000 responses.
 You can create a Power BI report and connect directly to Common Data Service to see all the responses.